 The non critical compoenents could then be loaded on async .

-If program and APIs allow the server to instruct the browser to send arbitrary content, then they can be used to bypass firewalls or mount denial of service attacks.
+If programs and APIs allow the server to instruct the browser to send arbitrary content, then they can be used to bypass firewalls or mount denial of service attacks.

 The general goal of security is to identify and resolve security issues during the design phase so they do not cost service provider time, money, and reputation at a later phase.
 Security for a large architecture project involves many aspects, there is no one device or methodology to guarantee that an architecture is now “secure” Areas that malicious individuals will attempt to attack include but are not limited to: